sandydoo/ember-is-mobile/README.md

 #### isMobile service

-The isMobile service is auto-injected into your app and provides access to the pre-computed user agent tests provided by isMobile.js.
-This service works in both the browser and in FastBoot.
+The isMobile service is auto-injected into your app and provides access to the results of the user agent tests provided by isMobile.js. **This service works in both the browser and in FastBoot**.
+The FastBoot support is particularly useful if you want to conditionally render large blocks of content to target desktop or mobile devices.

 You can query the user agent tests in your controllers, components and routes: